StarExec/StarExec/command/README.txt

 optional.
 Only one of "d" and "df" can be set.
 EX: 'pushsolver id=153 f=solverdirectory.tar n=fakesolver d=Solver Description downloadable='

-Pushbenchmarks -Uploads a benchmark archive to an existing space. "id," "type," and either "f" or "url" are required. "d," "df," "dep," "downloadable," "hier," and "link," are optional.
+Pushbenchmarks -Uploads a benchmark archive to an existing space. "id," "bt," and either "f" or "url" are required. "d," "df," "dep," "downloadable," "hier," and "link," are optional.
 All of the permission parameters are also optional.
 EX: 'pushbenchmarks id=231 url=http://www.benchmarksite.com/benchmarks.zip df=descriptionfile.tar '